dustinpfister/blog_posts/_posts/js-function-one-to-one.md

 layout: post
 categories: js
 id: 922
-updated: 2021-07-31 11:12:54
+updated: 2021-07-31 11:16:58
-version: 1.5
+version: 1.6
 ---

-This wraps up this week on writing more about writing [functions in javaScript](/2019/12/26/js-function/), much of which had to do with writing functions in general actually.
+This wraps up this week on writing more about authoring [functions in javaScript](/2019/12/26/js-function/), much of which had to do with writing functions in general actually rather than specifics of why they are written in javaScript alone.
 In one post I touched base on the topic of [function domain](/2021/07/27/js-function-domain/) which is a term for the full range of possibles when it comes to the range of arguments that can be passed to a function.
-Another post that I wrote recently was on the topic of [monotonic functions](/2021/07/26/js-function-monotonic/).
+Another post that I wrote recently was on the topic of [monotonic functions](/2021/07/26/js-function-monotonic/) which are functions that have to do with increasing return values as an argument approaches positive infinity.
+That is that a function is increasing monotonic monotonic if the return value stays the same or goes up as a x argument approaches positive infinity.

 However there is one general type of monotonic function that stands out for me and that is a strictly increasing monotonic function, which can be thought of as an example of a [one to one function](https://www.varsitytutors.com/hotmath/hotmath_help/topics/one-to-one-functions).

 <!-- more -->